Lundli/Docker-Compose/README.md

 ## Install Compose
-This is a short writeup from the [documentation](https://docs.docker.com/compose/install/).
+Short writeup from the [documentation](https://docs.docker.com/compose/install/).

 **1. Run this command to download the current stable release of Docker Compose:**